The Big Picture (Big L album)

 The Big Picture is the second studio album by American rapper Big L. The album was slated for a 1999 release, but due to Big L's murder, it was posthumously released on August 1, 2000, on Rawkus Records and Big L's Flamboyant Entertainment.
 It was incomplete at the time of Big L's death, and was posthumously completed by his manager and partner in Flamboyant Entertainment, Rich King.
 Recording sessions for the album took place primarily at D&D Studios in New York City, New York throughout 1998 and early 1999.
 It was produced by DJ Premier (who also executive produced the album), Ron Browz, Ron G, Lord Finesse, Pete Rock, Shomari, Mike Heron, Ysae, and Showbiz.
 The Big Picture features appearances from Fat Joe, Remy Ma, Guru, Kool G Rap, Big Daddy Kane, 2Pac, Sadat X, and more.

 Commercial performance

 The album sold 72,549 copies in its first week, debuting and peaking at number 13 on the Billboard 200.
 It was certified Gold by the Recording Industry Association of America in October 2000.
 To date, it is Big L's best selling album.

 Critical reception

 The Big Picture has received critical acclaim.
 M.F.
 DiBella of Allmusic gave the album three out of five stars.
 RapReviews' Steve Juon gave it eight out of ten stars.
 Rolling Stone gave it three and a half stars out of five.
-Many say that it is one of the most underrated hip hop albums of all time.
+It has been regarded as one of the most underrated hip-hop albums of all time.